-- 1. The big advantage of this valve is the separation of the different functions, control and isolation.
+I. The big advantage of this valve is the separation of the different functions, control and isolation.
 The seating area of the valve is located outside the critical flashing flow.
-The valve is fitted with a control plug working against a high back pressure to minimize the flashing in the first stage of the valve. - 2.
-The seat / control valve cartridge made of hardened stainless steels which minimises wear and tear as well as the cartridge style trim which can be changed quickly. - 3.
-The downstream outlet extension increases the diameter and reduces the steam velocity accordingly. - 4.
-A set of three ridged throttling plates, to create enough back pressure on the plug and to "control" the flashing process.
+The valve is fitted with a control plug working against a high back pressure to minimize the flashing in the first stage of the valve.

+2. The seat / control valve cartridge made of hardened stainless steels which minimises wear and tear as well as the cartridge style trim which can be changed quickly.

+3. The downstream outlet extension increases the diameter and reduces the steam velocity accordingly.

+4. A set of three ridged throttling plates, to create enough back pressure on the plug and to "control" the flashing process.
 The throttling plates are designed to be sacrificial.
-Maintenance of the sacrificial throttling plates is designed with the minimum of downtime and cost in mind. - 5.
-Advanced Valve Solutions would recommend an angle type valve for this application.
+Maintenance of the sacrificial throttling plates is designed with the minimum of downtime and cost in mind.

+5. AVS would recommend an angle type valve for this application.
 The high erosive mass flow through the valve can then be discharged into the downstream pipe work and then on into the flash vessel.
-This is preferable to pushing the steam/water through an additional bend as would be required on a straight pattern design of valve. - 6.
-A straight pipe run downstream of the valve and throttling plates to the flash vessel is recommended.
+This is preferable to pushing the steam/water through an additional bend as would be required on a straight pattern design of valve.

+5. A straight pipe run downstream of the valve and throttling plates to the flash vessel is recommended.
 If required the throttling plates can be located close to the flash tank for ease of access and subsequent weight saving at the valve location.

-Typical drain valve, separated seat and control, clamped trim, forged body, increased diameter at the outlet.